 One Chinese herb shop looked especially intriguing, but we kept going … and discovered a Hindu temple smack-dab in the midst of Chinatown.

-ⓘ TIP: It’s free to enter the Hindu temple, but there is a S$3.00 charge for cameras.
+ⓘ TIP: It’s free to enter the Hindu temple, but they charge S$3.00 for cameras.

 8. A bird’s-eye view from the Singapore Flyer

 Thanks to Singapore’s location on the equator, the sun sets between 6:30-7:00 pm. year-round.
 The end of the day brought us to the Singapore Flyer, just in time to watch the sun set over the city.
 This sightseeing Ferris wheel is similar to the famous London Eye, but they claim it’s larger.

 From atop the wheel I could see that I had been wrong about the city: Singapore is not just a single, small island with a bunch of high-rises.
 It’s a collection of forested, hilly islands with many attractive, older neighborhoods too.

 On our way down the Flyer’s ramp we passed a fish spa.
 Intrigued, we just had to try it.
 We rationalized it would be good to pamper ourselves before another long flight, sigh only a few hours from now.

 These little “doctor fish” — about the size of big guppies — like to dine on dead skin.
 After the attendant sanitized our feet, we settled onto benches along one of their ponds and dangled our toes in the water.
 Soon, they were delicately nibbling away at our calluses.